-YouTube only grants Content ID to content owners who meet specific criteria.
-To be approved, content owners must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube user community.
+YouTube only grants Content ID to copyright owners who meet specific criteria.
+To be approved, they must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube user community.

-If you are a content owner and believe your content meets the criteria, you may apply for Content ID.
+If you are a content owner and you believe that your content meets the criteria, you may apply for Content ID.